 Divorce is a challenging time for everyone.
 It’s tempting for parents to fight over getting time with their children.
 However, this process should be about making sure that your children are as happy and well-adjusted as possible.

 Divorce lawyers are experts in areas such as child visitation schedules.
-Contact a divorce attorney, like a divorce attorney in Austin, TX, to help you work out the best plan for you and your family.
+Contact a divorce attorney, to help you work out the best plan for you and your family.